Guided Distillation for Semi-Supervised Instance Segmentation: Method

 \mypar{Revisited burn-in stage} To ensure that the quality of the pseudo labels is high enough, existing distillation-based semi-supervised methods adopt a burn-in stage before utilizing the teacher in the training pipeline, \eg as in Polite Teacher~\cite{filipiak22arxiv}.
 During this stage, the student is trained on labeled data only before copying its weights to the teacher.
-However, this is not ideal since the student model will be more likely to converge towards a local minima induced by its initial training where only the limited labeled data was taken into account.
+However, this is not ideal since the student model will be more likely to converge towards a local minimum induced by its initial training where only the limited labeled data was taken into account.
 Alternatively, we show that it is better to make use of the teacher model from the beginning of training.
 To do this, we first train the teacher model on labeled data only and then use it to provide pseudo labels for training the student model on both labeled and unlabeled data.
 During this initial training stage, which we refer as our revisited burn-in stage, the teacher model stays constant and is therefore not influenced by the student predictions.
 This enables the student model to learn from more data, in particular in cases where very few labeled images are available in combination with many unlabeled images, making it less prone to over-fitting on the limited labeled training data.
-The length of our burn-in stage is proportional to the percentage of labeled samples used, with the underlying idea that such a stage should end when the student starts having better performance than the fixed teacher.
+One important hyperparameter is the length of the burn-in stage, which we choose so that the EMA updates of the teacher start when the student's performance becomes comparable or superior to that of the pre-trained teacher.

 We recap in \cref{tab:burnin} the different training strategies from the literature and highlight the specificity of our approach.

-\mypar{EMA} During the second stage of training, the teacher model is updated with an exponential moving average of the student's weights.
+\mypar{Exponential moving average (EMA)} During the second stage of training, the teacher model is updated as an EMA of the student's weights.
 This approach has been proven to stabilize training by providing more regular pseudo labels during the student's training~\cite{rolemodels}.
 Let $\theta_s^n$ and $\theta_t^n$ be the student and teacher's weights respectively at iteration $n$.
-The update rule for the teacher network can be written as:
+The update rule for the teacher can be written as:

 where $\alpha$ is the decay rate which regulates the contribution of the student's weights to the update in every iteration.